qmk/qmk_firmware/users/jjerrell/readme.md

 # JJerrell's QMK Userspace

 This userspace showcases my personal journey with QMK keyboards and aims to simplify additional development, reduce code duplication, and maintain a consistent experience across my current keyboards.
+My original userspace has been archived because I wanted to take the time to grasp _how_ what I was doing worked -- rather than copy/pasta and blind luck.

+Some keyboard specific code is stored here because it's contextually relevant.
+It may be somewhat pedantic, but an effort has been made to wrap this code with preprocessor checks. i.e. `#if (defined(KEYBOARD_planck_ez))`.

 ## Daily Drivers